Sam8112/live-weather-app/README.md

 In order to run this app on your system download the required files.
 It should be noted that you should have Node installed on your machine.
 Download and extract the zip file and head to the root directory.
-Write these commands and this will run on your default browser -npm install
+Write these commands, it will redirect to your default browser and run locally on your machine.
+-npm install
 -npm start
 ```